software-students-spring2025/3-python-package-pypacks/README.md

 # PyToSlang Translator
-PySlangTranslator is a Python package that translates text abbreviations into their full meanings and back.
+PyToSlang is a Python package that translates text abbreviations into their full meanings and back.
 It also changes slang words to emojis.
 Instructions/requirments for the creation of this package were referenced from the class course [instructions](./instructions.md).

 ## Features